-While the importance of expectations in forecasting is now well established, their specification continues to challenge model builders.
+While the importance of expectations in forecasting is now well established, model builders continue to be challenged in specifying them.
 DOB/U.S. estimates agent expectations in two stages.
 First, measures of expectations pertaining to three key economic variables are estimated within a vector autoregressive (VAR) framework.
 These expectations become part of an information set that is shared by all agents who then use them, in turn, to form expectations over variables that are specific to a particular subset of agents, such as households and firms.
 Details of this process are presented below.